List of current WNBA broadcasters: English announcers

-ESPN airs select regular season games and act as the exclusive provider for the Semifinals and the WNBA Finals.
-Beginning with the 2023 season, Scripps Sports will carry WNBA on Ion Friday night games.
-Beginning with the 2026 season, NBC Sports will bring back WNBA games that includes select regular games and WNBA Finals throughout the seasons.
+ESPN airs select regular season games and acts as the exclusive provider for the Semifinals and the WNBA Finals.
+Beginning with the 2026 season, NBC Sports will bring back WNBA games that include select regular games and WNBA Finals throughout the seasons.
+Beginning with the 2026 season, USA Sports will also carry WNBA on Wednesday night games, as well as Prime Video will carry WNBA on Thursday night games and CBS Sports will carry WNBA on Saturday night games.
 These will be a simulcast of the world feed television broadcast.